aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-images/_index.md

 title: Working with Images in Python
 articleTitle: Working with Images
 linktitle: Working with Images
-description: "Create and manage images of various formats in a document using python."
+description: "Create and manage images of various formats in a document using Python."
 type: docs
 weight: 40
 url: /python-net/working-with-images/